MicrosoftDocs/azure-dev-docs/articles/intro/azure-developer-key-services.md

 # Key Azure services for developers

-While Azure contains over 100 services, this article outlines the Azure services you'll use most frequently as a developer.
+This article introduces some of the key Azure services that are used most frequently as a developer.
 For a comprehensive list of all Azure services, see the [Azure documentation hub page](/azure/?product=featured#browse-azure-products).

 ## App hosting and compute